Particle exchange Monte Carlo methods for eigenfunction and related nonlinear problems: Concluding remarks

 \subsection{Implied potential for a general model}

 The discussion of the implied potential in Example \ref{ex:periodicdiffusion_theory} should be extended to the general case.
-In particular, whether or not the implied potential is in fact always of a ``unimodal'' form seems an interesting question to resolve.
+In particular, whether or not the implied potential is in fact always of a ``unimodal'' form before the approximation by a FV system seems an interesting question to resolve.